 |Monthly Tech-Tip |

 This is the L3954B engobe.
-But it has 15% Mason 6600 black body stain (instead of the normal 10% Zircopax for white).
-There is no cover glaze, yet it is durable and absolutely coal black (so a lesser stain % is possible).
-Lots of information is available for L3954B (including mixing instructions showing exact amounts for water, powder, Darvan).
-Engobes are tricky to use, follow the link above or below to learn more.
+15% Mason 6600 black body stain has been added (instead of the normal 10% Zircopax for white).
+Of course, a cover glaze is needed, but even without it is absolutely coal black (so a lesser stain % is possible).
+Lots of information is available for L3954B (including mixing and adjustment instructions).
+Engobes are tricky to use, follow the links below to learn more.
 L3954B is designed to work on regular Plainsman M340 (this piece), M390 and Coffee Clay, these bodies dry better than porcelains and are much less expensive, coating them with an engobe to get a surface like this makes a lot of sense.
 This engobe is actually a highly plastic body, but it does not contain enough feldspar to be a porcelain (this is on purpose to match the firing shrinkage of the stonewares).
+This can be adjusted to fit any stoneware.

 Dry and firing shrinkage fitted to Plainsman M390, M340